 Maryland’s young people and families need continued focus from policymakers now more than ever as the state’s overall ranking for child well- being is 24th—highlighting a further decline from the previous year, according to the 2021 KIDS COUNT® Data Book, a 50-state report by the Annie E. Casey Foundation.
 The report analyzes how families have fared between the Great Recession and the COVID-19 crisis.
-To view the interactive version, click here and to read our press release, click here.
+To view the interactive version, click here; to view the Maryland profile click here; and to read our press release, click here.

 - Our Statement on Social Justice, Diversity, Racial Equity, and Inclusion

 - Press Release: Shocking Disparities Galvanize Maryland’s Child Advocacy Community; Advocates for Children and Youth Host Summit to Focus on Advancing Equity